 With the creation of the We Are Water Foundation, Roca Group’s commitment reaches a new level: solidarity with those affected by the lack of water and sanitation and help to alleviate the negative consequences of this injustice.

-will increase by 50% in developing countries, and 18% in developed countries.
+is projected to increase by 40% in developing countries and by 12% in developed ones.

 This is a challenge faced by mankind and it is inevitable and the solution can be found in each of us